-It was thought Balotelli could be brought in to replace the already-departed Pato and Robinho, who was expected to leave the club in the current window, but the 76-year-old has ruled it out.
+It was thought Balotelli could have been brought in to replace the already-departured Pato and Robinho, who was expected to leave the club in the current window, but the 76-year-old has officially ruled it out.

 "The name of Balotelli never came into my thoughts, he is a rotten apple and could infect every group where he goes, even Milan," he said to reporters.

 |"Balotelli is a rotten apple and could infect every group where he goes, even Milan" - Berlusconi

 Berlusconi also refused to comment on the future of boss Massimiliano Allegri, saying he was unsure whether he would remain in charge next season, but admitted there was little chance of securing the services of former Barcelona boss Pep Guardiola in the near future.

 "[You ask] if Allegri will stay at Milan next season?
 I have to say the truth?
 Please, ask me another question..."